bingomanatee/numb/README.md

 It also accepts a synchronous function that will be caught.

 _N extracts nested values from other _N's.
+_N's result is immutable.

+It can create a valid value with:

+* a number
+* a string that parseFloat can make a number
+* a function that returns a number
+* an invalid value with a valid substitute;

 ```javascript
 console.log(_N(3).value);
 // 3
 console.log(_N('3').value);